Thun: Education

 In Thun about 57.3% of the population have completed non-mandatory upper secondary education, and 17.6% have completed additional higher education (either university or a Fachhochschule).
 Of the 4,675 who had completed some form of tertiary schooling listed in the census, 68.6% were Swiss men, 22.5% were Swiss women, 5.8% were non-Swiss men and 3.1% were non-Swiss women.

 The Canton of Bern school system provides one year of non-obligatory Kindergarten, followed by six years of Primary school.
 This is followed by three years of obligatory lower Secondary school where the students are separated according to ability and aptitude.
 Following the lower Secondary students may attend additional schooling or they may enter an apprenticeship.

-During the 2012–13 school year, there were a total of 3,923 students attending classes in Thun.
-There were a total of 603 students in the German language kindergarten classes in the municipality.
+During the 2012–13 school year, 3,923 students attended classes in Thun.
+There were 603 students in the German language kindergarten classes in the municipality.
 Of the kindergarten students, 18.7% were permanent or temporary residents of Switzerland (not citizens) and 29.9% have a different mother language than the classroom language.
 The municipality's primary school had 2,050 students in German language classes.
 Of the primary students, 15.7% were permanent or temporary residents of Switzerland (not citizens) and 26.3% have a different mother language than the classroom language.
 During the same year, the lower secondary school had a total of 1,270 students.
 There were 12.5% who were permanent or temporary residents of Switzerland (not citizens) and 23.1% have a different mother language than the classroom language.

-As of In 2000 2000, there were a total of 5,562 students attending any school in the municipality.
-Of those, 4,331 both lived and attended school in the municipality, while 1,231 students came from another municipality.
+As of In 2000 2000, 5,562 students attended a school in the municipality.
+Of those, 4,331 both lived and attended school in the municipality, while 1,231 came from another municipality.
 During the same year, 427 residents attended schools outside the municipality.

 Thun is home to the Stadtbibliothek Thun library.
 The library has (As of 2008) 56,800 books or other media, and loaned out 330,316 items in the same year.
 It was open a total of 300 days with average of 35 hours per week during that year.